 Terms and Conditions are available here or on request.

 Please note flights are not included in the price.
 Many of my clients prefer to extend their holiday before or after my tours, so I let people make their own flight arrangements.

 A deposit of £100 is taken at booking.

 Our meeting Point is Athens Airport.
-I will arrange transfers from/to Athens airport to coincide with the flight schedules when they are announced.
+I will arrange transfers from/to Athens airport to coincide with the following flights.

 Please contact me if you would like to discuss travel options, for example flying from a different airport/with a different carrier, or making the journey by rail or driving.
 I cannot arrange travel for you, but I can advise on what might work best.

 How to book this tour